pegahbyte/transparent_NLP_airline_sentiment_analysis/README.md

 # US airline tweets - Sentiment Analysis

-This notebook contains my solution for the data challenge for the position *Data Scientist für Politik, Technologie und Gesellschaft*.
+This notebook contains a sentiment analysis with an emphasis on making the NLP transparent.
+The "Behind the Code" sections show examples to create an understanding for the underlying transformations.
+This way, an intuition for the feature engineering process can be obtained.

 ## Content